pace-gt/signac_numpy_tutorial/signac_numpy_tutorial/project/README.md

     row submit
     ```

-- Submitting and running all the available jobs on <u>specific parts</u>.
+- **Specific Project Parts:**  Submit and and run all the available jobs from specific the parts.
   1. See the `row show status` output for the part names.
   2. Note: This can be run on the HPC or locally.
 However, if `row submit` is run locally like this, then you must remove the HPC parts in the `workflow.toml` file (see the notes in the `workflow.toml`).